xhyumiracle/MiracleLinuxScripts/README.md

 ### Customize
 - To change the background of terminator, open terminator and right click on the empty field --> Prefences --> Profiles --> background
 - To change the Font of terminator, right click the terminator --> Profiles and choose one of the three theme.
 Or right click on the terminator --> Prefences --> Profiels --> Add (at the left bottom)
-- To change
+- To change the wallpaper, right click on the desktop, you will see a 'Change Desktop Background'

 ### Attention
-> The Unity Tweak Tool can only support a certain number of display rate.
+> The Unity Tweak Tool(UTT) can only support a certain number of display rate.
 > So make sure you have common display set, otherwise the UTT maybe crash
 > ed whenever you start your Ubuntu.